Falconer distance problem on Riemannian manifolds: Introduction

 Then there is a point $x\in E$ so that the Lebesgue measure of its pinned distance set $\Delta_{g,x}(E)$ is positive.
 Consequently, the Lebesgue measure of $\Delta_{g}(E)$ is positive. \end{theorem}

-Both theorems are new for all $d\ge 3$.
-We remark that for $d>1$, one always has $3/(8d+4)>1/4d$, thus Theorem \ref{t1} strictly improves upon Theorem \ref{t3} in the context of manifolds with constant sectional curvature.
-The proofs of Theorem \ref{t3} and \ref{t1} are inspired by key strategies introduced in \cite{guth2020}, \cite{du2021}, and \cite{xi2022}.
-The proof of Theorem \ref{t3}, in particular, is a rather straightforward application of the $L^2$ and decoupling methods without using orthogonal projections, which are absent for general Riemannian metrics.
-That is, the threshold $\frac{d}{2}+\frac{1}{4}+\frac{3}{8d+4}$ is what we would get in the Euclidean case if we only use decoupling estimates.
-However, to achieve the more refined bounds as presented in Theorem \ref{t1}, it is essential to extensively leverage the methods outlined in \cite{du2021}. }
+Theorem \ref{t1} are new for all $d\ge 3$.
+The proof of Theorem \ref{t1} is inspired by key strategies introduced in \cite{guth2020}, \cite{du2021}, and \cite{xi2022}.
 In \cite{guth2020}, the authors employ Liu's approach \cite{L19} and further improve it by removing some ``bad" wave packets at different scales.
 To do so, they first make use of a radial projection of Orponen \cite{orponen19} to justify the deletion of such ``bad" wave packets.
 Then, they prove a refined decoupling inequality, which provides a gain once the ``bad" wave packets are removed.
 At first, it seems difficult to generalize this result to higher dimensions since Orponen's radial projection theorem \cite{orponen19} is only effective for sets with dimensions greater than $d-1$.
 Nonetheless, in the work of Du--Iosevich--Ou--Wang--Zhang \cite{du2021}, they overcome this difficulty by using orthogonal projections to project the original measure onto a suitable lower dimensional space so that Orponen's theorem can be exploited.
 In \cite{xi2022}, refined microlocal decoupling inequalities are established on Riemannian manifolds, which are inspired by the work of Beltran, Hickman, and Sogge on variable coefficient decoupling inequalities \cite{sogge20}.
 Moreover, Orponen's radial projection theorem has been extended to the case of Riemannian surfaces.